moocow-the-bovine/DiaColloDB-WWW/README.txt

      bash$ make test              # (optional): test module before installing bash$ make install           # install the module on your system

+    See perlmodinstall for details.

 USAGE
-    Assuming you have a raw text corpus you'd like to access via this module, the following steps will be required:
+    Assuming you have a raw text corpus you would like to access via this module, the following steps will be required:

   Corpus Annotation and Conversion